- Illipe nut

 - Current status

-In Kalimantan in Indonesia, Partnerships for Forests is supporting PT Gunung Hijau Masarang to develop a market for illipe butter to unlock the potential commercial value of illipe nut, improve the living standards of local communities, and protect the remaining forest in the region.
+In Kalimantan in Indonesia, Partnerships for Forests is supporting PT Gunung Hijau Masarang to develop a market for illipe butter to unlock the potential commercial value of illipe nut, improve the living standards of local communities, and protect the remaining forest.

 Since 2014, PT Gunung Hijau Masarang has been processing illipe nuts, which are harvested from the Tengkawang tree endemic to the region’s forests, into illipe butter.
 Illipe butter is a substance similar to shea or cocoa butter that is produced from the fruit of the Tengkawang tree, which flowers once every five years.
 Despite its valuable properties that make it highly suited to the cosmetics industry, an established market and supply chain for illipe butter does not currently exist.

-The aim is to scale the initial pilot to produce 1,000 tons of illipe butter per year, which will mobilize an estimated GBP 5 million of private investment, benefit 9,000 people and protect 90,000 ha of standing threatened forests in the Tembak region by 2020.
-In addition, a potential of up to 270,000 ha of Ecosystem Restoration Concessions in Kalimantan stand to be protected through further development of this industry.
+The aim is to scale the initial pilot to produce 1,000 tons of illipe butter per year.
+By 2020 an estimated GBP 5 million of private investment will be mobilised, benefitting 9,000 people and protecting 90,000 ha of standing threatened forests in the Tembak region.
+Up to 270,000 ha of Ecosystem Restoration Concessions in Kalimantan stand to be protected through further development of this industry.

 Lead organisation: PT Gunung Hijau Masarang